 Applicants seeking admission to the LAAS Program must:

-- Complete the Departmental Summary Form (PDF) and upload it under Graduate Program Additional Application in the Program Supplementary Information section in ApplyYourself.
+- Complete the Departmental Summary Form (PDF or Google Doc) and upload it under Graduate Program Additional Application in the Program Supplementary Information section in ApplyYourself.

 - List Recommendation Provider information for three letters of recommendation and your recommendation provider will be sent instructions regarding completion and submission of this form to the program.